Milind Gunaji: Career

-Gunaji has held many solo photo exhibitions as a photographer in Balgandharva Pune, Kalidas Hall in Nashik, Prabodhankar Thackeray Hall in Vile Parle among others.
+Gunaji has held many solo photo exhibitions as a photographer, including in Balgandharva Pune, Kalidas Hall in Nashik, Prabodhankar Thackeray Hall in Vile Parle among others.

-He has served as a travel writer, brand ambassador of Intiamatkat Tours and writing a weekly column in the Lokprabha supplement of Marathi daily Loksatta.
+He has served as a travel writer, brand ambassador of Intiamatkat Tours and writes a weekly column in the Lokprabha supplement of the Marathi daily Loksatta.
 As an author, Gunaji has penned 12 books.
-In 1998 he published his first book, Majhi Mulukhgiri, a compilation of his Lokprabha columns.
+In 1998, he published his first book, Majhi Mulukhgiri, a compilation of his Lokprabha columns.
 Gunaji has modeled, stating that it "satisfies my ego and gives good monetary returns."